Serving all people by providing personalized health and wellness through exemplary care, education and research.

-The ends of the 3 bones in the knee — the femur, tibia, and patella — are covered with cartilage.
-Cartilage is a smooth material that covers the ends of the bones and cushions them where they meet.
-It allows the joint to move easily and acts as a shock absorber.
-Between the bones of the knees are 2 crescent-shaped discs of connective tissue, called menisci.
-These also act as shock absorbers, protecting the lower part of the leg from the weight of the rest of the body.
+There are three bones in the knee, the femur, tibia and patella.
+The ends of those bones are covered with cartilage (a smooth material that cushions the bone and allows the joint to move easily without pain).
+The cartilage acts as a shock absorber.
+Between the bones of the knees are two crescent-shaped discs of connective tissue, called menisci.
+These also act as shock absorbers to cushion the lower part of the leg from the weight of the rest of the body.

-Meniscus tears can occur during a rotating movement while bearing weight.
-One example would be twisting your upper leg while the foot stays in place during sports and other activities.
-Tears can be minor, with the meniscus staying connected to the knee, or major, with the meniscus barely attached to the knee by a thread f cartilage.
+Meniscus tears can happen during a rotating movement while bearing weight, such as when twisting the upper leg while the foot stays in one place during sports and other activities.
+Tears can be minor, with the meniscus staying connected to the knee, or major, with the meniscus barely attached to the knee by a cartilage thread.

-The symptoms of a torn meniscus are similar to other medical conditions or problems.
-Always see your health care provider for a diagnosis.
+The symptoms of a torn meniscus may resemble other medical conditions or problems.
+Always talk with your healthcare provider for a diagnosis.

-Specific treatment for a torn meniscus will be determined by your doctor based on:
+Specific treatment for a torn meniscus will be discussed with you by your healthcare provider based on:

 Treatment may include:

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR